merenlab/merenlab.org/data/refining-espinoza-mags/index.md

 {:.notice}
 When working with multiple FASTA files you can choose between analysing each separately or concatinating them into a single FASTA file.
 The main advantage of working with a single FASTA file in our case is that mapping short reads to a single large FASTA file is much faster than mapping reads to multiple smaller files.
 Depending on your specific data you should decide what's better for your case.
-In this case we chose to a single merged FASTA file since the MAGs that we examined originated from an assembly that was done with the exact metagenomes that we use here. all the steps that are done here could be done with multiple fasta files (and hence multiple contigs databases) in the same manner.
+In this case we chose to use a single merged FASTA file since the MAGs that we examined originated from an assembly that was done with the exact metagenomes that we use here. all the steps that are done here could be done with multiple fasta files (and hence multiple contigs databases) in the same manner.
 To make things go a little faster, we combined all MAGs into a single FASTA file (so the mapping and profiling steps could be streamlined).

 In order to create a merged FASTA file, we first wish to rename the headers in each FASTA file to have names that are meaningful (so that we know for each contig, what genome it originated from) and also names that are acceptable for anvi'o (i.e. ASCII and '_').
 For that, we used the following text file, `ESPINOZA-MAGS-FASTA.txt`, which is in the format of a `fasta_txt` file as accepted by [`anvi-run-workflow`](http://merenlab.org/2018/07/09/anvio-snakemake-workflows/#fastatxt).